 Dog Bites - What You Need to Know From a Legal Perspective

-Did you know there are over 4.5 million dog bites a year in the United States?
+Did you know a dog bite happens every 75 seconds in the United States?

 Did you know Connecticut is one of the top 10 states for number and cost of dog bite claims?

-Did you know the average cost of a dog bite-related hospital stay was $18,200?
+Did you know the average cost of a dog bite-related hospital stay is $18,200

 While these statistics are certainly worrisome to dog owners, they should be even more worrisome for those of us that share the bike paths, dog parks, and sidewalks with these pets.
 Please read on to learn more about what to do if you’ve been bitten by a dog in Connecticut.